A Perturbation Approach to Unconstrained Linear Bandits: Results for Online Convex Optimization

-The following lemma defines the composite penalty, and provides upper bounds for the terms that the comparator and the learner will incur when adding these additional penalties to the objective.
-It is a mild generalization of \citet[Theorem 13]{zhang2022parameter} to a dynamic comparator sequence, and shows that this penalty will give us a $\Omega\brac{-\sqrt{\sumtT \norm{\wt}^2}}$ term at the expense of a $\tilde \cO\brac{\sqrt{\sumtT \norm{\cmp_t}^2}}$ term. \begin{restatable}{lemma}{DynamicHuber} Let $c, \alpha>0$, $p\ge 1$, and for all $t$ let
+Our main application of interest for \Cref{alg:optimistic-composite} in this paper is to leverage the terms $\sumtT \varphi_t(\cmp_t)-\varphi_t(\wt)$ to control certain $\norm{\wt}$-dependent penalties that result from applying concentration arguments in our high-probability bounds.
+To this end, in this section we collect some useful auxiliary results for the Huber-like penalty originally proposed by \citet{zhang2022parameter}, which is key to achieving our our high-probability bounds in \Cref{sec:high-prob}.
+The crucial property of these penalties is that they let us cancel out certain \emph{algorithm-dependent} penalties $\tilde\cO\Big(\big(\sumtT \norm{\wt}^p\big)^{1/p}\Big)$ and replace them with \emph{problem-dependent} penalties on the order of $\tilde \cO\Big(\big(\sumtT \norm{\cmp_t}^p\big)^{1/p}\Big)$.
+The following lemma defines the composite penalty and provides upper bounds for the terms that the comparator and the learner will incur when adding these additional penalties to the objective.
+It is a mild generalization of \citet[Theorem 13]{zhang2022parameter} to a dynamic comparator sequence. \begin{restatable}{lemma}{DynamicHuber} Let $c, \alpha>0$, $p\ge 1$, and for all $t$ let

 Then

 \end{restatable} \begin{proof} Observe that